awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 ORDER BY 6 DESC, 5 DESC;
 ```

-If the staged data remains in S3 after you load it, which is common in data lake architectures, storing this data in a compressed form can reduce your storage costs\.
+If the staged data remains in Amazon S3 after you load it, which is common in data lake architectures, storing this data in a compressed form can reduce your storage costs\.

 **Implementation tips**
 + The ideal object size is 1–128 MB after compression\.